 Type 1 diabetes is a chronic disease that currently has no cure.
 However, it can be managed with proper treatment and care.
-The goal of diabetes treatment is to maintain blood sugar levels before and after meals within a healthy range.
+The goal of diabetes treatment is to maintain blood glucose levels before and after meals within a healthy range.
 By doing so, you will feel better on a daily basis and will help prevent or delay the complications of diabetes.
-Talk to your doctor about what a healthy blood sugar range is for you.
+Talk to your doctor about what a healthy blood glucose range is for you.

 The main components of treatment are:

 Treatment may include the following:Lifestyle changes | Medications | Surgery | Alternative and complementary therapies | Other treatments

 Please note, not all procedures included in this resource library are available at Allegiance Health or performed by Allegiance Health physicians.